 Green Chile Chicken and Black Bean Enchiladas

-- 3 lbs of chicken I use a combination of boneless thighs and breasts
+- 3 pounds of chicken I use a combination of boneless thighs and breasts

-- Green chile sauce of your choice the hotter the better, approximately 40 oz
+- green chile enchilada sauce the hotter the better, approximately 40 oz

 - 8 8 or 9-inch flour tortillas